muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 Montignac

-The theory of slimming based on the low-calorie approach is without doubt the greatest scientific “fudge”of the twentieth century...
+The theory of slimming based on the low-calorie approach is without doubt the greatest scientific "fudge" of the twentieth century...

+In the early 80s, when I was in my late thirties, my scales read 12st 12lb - almost a stone more than my ideal weight.
+But then again, all things considered, that did not seem too bad for a man over six feet tall and approaching forty..
 Up to then I had led a fairly conventional social and professional lifestyle and my tendency to put on weight had seemed to level off.
 My ”overeating”, if indeed I overate at all, was only very occasional and tended to occur in a family context.
 When you come, as I do, from South West France, you have been brought up to value gastronomic cuisine as part of your cultural heritage.
 I had long since given up sugar, or at least, sugar in coffee.
 I never ate potatoes, claiming to be allergic to them, and, apart from wine, very rarely touched alcohol...
 When I looked around me I felt no more overweight than the average..

 Then, overnight, my professional circumstances changed.
-I was appointed to a new post with an international dimension at the European headquarters of the American multinational company I worked for...
-But three months after taking up my new post I had put on [weight]..
+I was appointed to a new post with an international dimension at the European headquarters of the American multinational company I worked for... three months after taking up my new post I had put on [weight]..

 Like everyone else, I started off by trying to apply the usual weight-loss rules and, like everyone else, I became thoroughly